 We honor and emulate the divine union of the Lord and Lady.
 Celebrations include the obvious pleasures of sexual coupling, like most all of Nature is doing everywhere right now!

-We also observe this magical time by weaving a web of life around the Maypole and leaping the Beltane fires for luck.
+And in times before social distancing (and hopefully after) we observe this magical time by weaving a web of life around the Maypole and leaping the Beltane fires for luck.

 Wiccan handfastings are common at Beltane, however the wise grandmothers knew very well that most lusty trysts formed in the merry month of May were not likely to last, so actual marriages were avoided and considered bad luck during this month.